stevinz/awesome-game-engine-dev/README.md

 - ### Computer Graphics
     - #### General Resources
-        - :book: [Comparison of Modern Graphics APIs](https://alain.xyz/blog/comparison-of-modern-graphics-apis) : A review of modern graphics APIs and how they compare with older graphics APIs in their design and data structures.
+        - :books: [Comparison of Modern Graphics APIs](https://alain.xyz/blog/comparison-of-modern-graphics-apis) : A review of modern graphics APIs and how they compare with older graphics APIs in their design and data structures.
         - :earth_americas: [Lighthouse3d.com](http://www.lighthouse3d.com/tutorials/) : Great collection of tutorials on OpenGL, GLSL and many other computer graphics topics.
         - :earth_americas: [Scratchapixel](https://www.scratchapixel.com) : Very in depth coverage of topics ranging from mathematics and physics for computer graphics, 3D rendering and many more advanced techniques.
     - #### Graphics API: DirectX